uzzielperez/uzzielperez.github.io/_posts/2020-06-30-Chamonix-Mont-Blanc.md

 All these trips had one thing in common.
 They were unplanned and they were the most memorable trips I've ever had.
 They all came at a time when I didn't really want to think complex things.
 I just wanted and needed to clear my head and do whatever I felt like doing.
 My life has so much planning and schedules it's to once in a while break free.

 My therapist told me last Wednesday, "think simple".
 I smiled and told him that I can see that my brain has been jumbling a lot of thoughts lately.
-But I had to out of the door because he had a new person at 6:30 pm.
+But I had to go out of the door because he had a new person at 6:30 pm.
 I had a lot of questions for him or even argue with him.
 I wanted to tell him, "But I'm in the business of complex problems".
 I don't really want your advice, I just need you to listen to me.
 And I wanted to tell him that "think simple" without any context is a dangerous advice.
 "Think Simple" is what elected Donald Trump!
 "Think simple" is letting in implicit biases!
 "Think simple" is letting go of nuances!
 "Think simple" means you can't live with ambiguity, doubt and uncertainty!

 Furthermore, I wanted to tell him these things: